|Using the GSL|

 All of your contacts will be compared and the following report screen is displayed.

 This screen details the amount of contacts found against the GSL and for what reason (the definitions are provided below).
-Use the checkboxes to deselect groups of contacts to suppress.
+Use the checkboxes to de-select groups of contacts if you don't want to suppress them.

 When ready, click on the Yes button and the selected groups will be unsubscribed.
 These contacts will then appear on your suppressed contacts list.

 GSL suppression can’t be undone; recovery will take time and incur a cost

 Once an email address has been suppressed using the GSL, it can't be undone.
 We implement this in the interests of email anti-abuse best practice, which takes into account constraints around suppressions and the serious impact of direct complaints on sending reputation.

 If you have no option other than to request the reversal of email addresses suppressed via the GSL, you'll need to open a request with our support team.
 The removal process will include an initial analysis by our anti-abuse and compliance team to ensure there's no risk of reintroducing unsafe email addresses.
 Once cleared, our support team will then add the approved email address(es) back to your list.
 Due to the amount of time and effort required to complete this process, a cost will be incurred.

 The report provides a number of reasons for the global suppression of email addresses and domains.
 Here are their definitions: